Who will own the express lanes and maintain them?

 Florida toll operators may be used on the express lanes (i.e. MDX, OOCEA, etc.)

-How can I obtain a SunPass?
+How do I get a SunPass?

-How will the lanes be enforced?
+How are the express lanes enforced?

 Is there a statute that allows FDOT to build toll roads?